Last Updated on

 The new soaring World Trade (Freedom) Tower is just that.
 One tower.
 For now.
 Though there is so much construction going on, it behooves aficionados of the offbeat to visit and document each phase of the reclamation.

-New life is being breathed into this area of New York by the day, both commercially and residentially – its rebirth undeniably compelling.
+New life, both commercially and residentially, is breathed into this area of New York day by day.
+The rebirth, undeniably compelling.

 This Getaway includes the affecting 9/11 Memorial, serenity of the Hudson River Esplanade, and one extraordinarily cool hotel that ties it all together.